root-systems/agreement-financial/README.md

 And a Member has booked in:

  - 4 Personal days
- - 16 Active days
+ - 16 Team days

 And we can estimat:

- - 6 billable hours per day for 10 of tha days
+ - 6 billable hours per day for 10 of the days
  - a charge out rate of $140

 When we run a cashflow forecast